Skip to content

 Previous step: Search Options

-The search bar is located at the top of the screen, in the right corner.
+Use the search function that is located at the top of the page or go to the Search tab.
 Type here the term(s) you want to search and press Enter on your keyboard to launch the search.

 By default, the search is performed among all the text in the collections you have access to.